 But there are other opportunities to bring in some revenue without having to rely on advertising.

-I don’t even have a YouTube channel, and I can still make money from YouTube!
+Even without a YouTube channel, I can still make money from YouTube!

 Here’s a list of how to make money on YouTube in 10 different ways.